Skip to main content

 New parenthood breaks training schedules.
 Three short routines, the carry-as-training reframe, and the honest expectations for fitness in the first 12 months.

-Peer-reviewed evidence on parental fitness and recovery: Mottola 2018 Canadian PA guideline, Saxbe 2017 transition to parenthood, Mota 2015 diastasis
+Evidence-based analysis of parental fitness and recovery: Mottola 2018 Canadian PA guideline, Saxbe 2017 transition to parenthood, Mota 2015 diastasis

 The 60-second version

 The first year of parenthood combines four exercise-disrupting variables: severe sleep deprivation, unpredictable schedules, time-constrained windows, and physically demanding child-care tasks (carrying, lifting, awkward bending).
 The 2018 Saxbe et al. and follow-up parental-fitness research consistently show new parents lose ~15–20% of their pre-pregnancy fitness in the first year regardless of training intent, primarily due to sleep debt and time scarcity.
-The honest playbook isn’t about doing your old training around the baby.
-It’s about different training that fits the constraints: 10–20 minute bodyweight sessions, multiple per week, with very low setup time; posterior chain emphasis (parents constantly load the front of their body); core integrity work for postpartum recovery and back protection during baby-handling.
+The honest playbook isn’t about doing your old training around the baby; it’s about different training that fits the constraints: 10–20 minute bodyweight sessions, multiple per week, with very low setup time; posterior chain emphasis (parents constantly load the front of their body); core integrity work for postpartum recovery and back protection during baby-handling.
 This article covers what realistically works in the first 12 months, three short bodyweight routines, and how to use baby-care movements as training rather than fight them.

 The actual constraints